-White noise helps users relax during the night when they have trouble falling asleep, such as those with children or pets nearby who make noise in the middle of the night or live in apartments where windows are near neighbors that may be noisy outside at night
+White noise helps users relax during the night when they have trouble falling asleep fast, such as those with children or pets nearby who make noise in the middle of the night or live in apartments where windows are near neighbors that may be noisy outside at night

 Are there different types of CPAP machines?

 What’s the difference between CPAP, APAP, and BiPAP machines?